 Your graduation plan starts far before you actually enter college.
 It’s a long journey throughout your academic career, and can provide guidance as you move through your educational career.
 For more information on specific steps you can take at each grade level, visit our Students & Families section.

 Indiana’s high school graduation plan keeps you on track to graduate.
 It begins in grade 6, when you will commit to completing high school.
 You should work with your high school counselor and your parents or guardians to create the plan.
 Download a copy here (for class of 2020-2022) or here (for class of 2023 and beyond).

-In grades 10 through 12, you will review your graduation plan at least once a year to make sure you’re still on track to graduate with the diploma you want.
+Beginning in 9th grade, you should review your graduation plan at least once a year to make sure you’re still on track to graduate with the diploma you want.
 You will also keep track of ISTEP+ and End-of-Course Assessment scores, which will help determine whether you can continue to the next grade.
 College entrance exams like the SAT and ACT are required for college admissions, so you’ll keep track of those, too.
 Read more about these tests here.

 How can I keep my graduation plan up-to-date?